mauriciodarocha/boleto-api/README.md

 http://localhost:3000/boleto/34191.79001 01043.510047 91020.150008 9 87820026300
 ```

-\*Do not worry about removing spaces, dots etc, the api will remove for you.
+\*Do not worry about removing spaces, dots etc, the api will remove them for you.

 ### Unit tests